kiumarsj/redbank/readme.txt

 By following these steps, you can restrict RDP access to your instances in AWS to only be accessible through the RDP Gateway.

+To add an Active Directory Connector to your AWS Managed AD, you can follow these general steps:

+Access AWS Directory Service Console: Log in to your AWS Management Console and navigate to the Directory Service dashboard.

+Select your Directory: Choose the AWS Managed Microsoft AD directory to which you want to add the Active Directory Connector.

+Choose "Connect to AD Connector": Look for an option similar to this on the directory details page.

+Configure AD Connector Settings: Provide the necessary information, such as the DNS name of your AD Connector, the service account username and password, and the IP address range to allow access to the connector.

+Review and Confirm: Double-check all the settings you've provided to ensure they're correct.

+Create AD Connector: Once everything looks good, proceed to create the AD Connector.

+Update DNS Settings: After the AD Connector is created, you'll typically need to update the DNS settings in your on-premises environment to point to the DNS name of the connector.

+Test Connectivity: Verify that the connection between your on-premises environment and AWS Managed AD is working as expected.

+By following these steps, you should be able to successfully add an Active Directory Connector to your AWS Managed AD.